There you are,

 Breathing, stretching, trying to stay composed.

-No, I didn’t pull a muscle.
+No, you didn’t pull a muscle.

-No, the hip didn’t crack.
+No, your hip didn’t crack.

-I didn’t even feel pain.
+You didn’t even feel pain.

 It was more like an emotional wave rising out of nowhere.